-Debt extinguishment costs for the three months endedMarch 31, 2018 were \$5.9 million.
-On February 8, 2018 we refinanced our existing senior secured term loan facility with a new \$1,267.0 million senior secured term loan facility to reduce the applicable interest rates.
-The company recorded \$2.1 million of new creditor and third-party financing fees as debt extinguishment costs.
-In addition, previous unamortized deferred financing costs of \$1.4 million and original issue discount of \$2.4 million associated with the existing senior secured term loan facility were written off as debt extinguishment costs.
+On August 7, 2017, we re-priced the existing U.S. dollar-denominated tranche and existing Euro-denominated tranche of our term loans to reduce the applicable interest rates.
+The Company recorded \$0.2 million of new creditor and third-party financing fees as debt extinguishment costs.
+In addition, previous unamortized deferred financing costs of \$0.1 million and original issue discount of \$0.2 million associated with the old debt were written off as debt extinguishment costs.